KarinGamus/Bold360ai-iOS-SDK-Samples/Conversation-Samples/HistorySample/README.md

-# Conversation Setup Sample
+# History Setup Sample

 ## Purpose

-This Conversation setup sample show how to create and setup Conversation.
+This History setup sample show how to create and setup history support for conversation.

-For more info see [documentation](https://github.com/nanorepsdk/NanorepUI/wiki)
+For more info see [documentation](https://github.com/bold360ai/bold360ai_ios_sdk/wiki/Conversation-History-Service)

 ## How to use